Reachability Oracles for Directed Transmission Graphs: Introduction

 \emph{Transmission graphs} constitute a graph class that shares many similarities with planar graphs: let $P \subset \R^2$ be a set of points where each point $p \in P$ has a (transmission) radius $r_p$ associated with it.
 The transmission graph has vertex set $P$ and a \emph{directed} edge between two distinct points $p,q \in P$ if and only if $|pq| \leq r_p$, where $|pq|$ denotes the Euclidean distance between $p$ and $q$.
 Transmission graphs are a common model for directed sensor networks~\cite{KaplanEtAl15,PelegRoditty10,RickenbachEtAl09}.
-In this geometric context, it is natural to consider a more general type of query where the target point is an arbitrary point in the plane rather a vertex of the graph.
+In this geometric context, it is natural to consider a more general type of query where the target point is an arbitrary point in the plane rather than a vertex of the graph.
 In this case, a vertex $s \in P$ can reach a \emph{point} $q \in \R^2$ if there is a \emph{vertex} $t \in P$ such that $s$ reaches $t$ and such that $|tq| \leq r_t$.
-We call such queries \emph{geometric reachability queries} and oracles for them \emph{geometric reachability oracles}.
+We call such queries \emph{geometric reachability queries} and we call oracles that can answer such queries \emph{geometric reachability oracles}.
 To avoid ambiguities, we sometimes use the term \emph{standard} reachability query/oracle when referring to the case where the query consists of two vertices.

+\paragraph*{Our Results.} An extended abstract of this work was presented at the 31st International Symposium on Computational Geometry~\cite{KaplanMuRoSe15}.
+This abstract also discusses the problem of constructing sparse \emph{spanners} for transmission graphs.
+While we were preparing the journal version, it turned out that a full description of our results would yield a large and unwieldy manuscript.
+Therefore, we decided to split our study on transmission graphs into two parts, the present paper that deals with the construction of efficient reachability oracles, and a companion paper that studies fast algorithms for spanners in transmission graphs~\cite{KaplanEtAl15}.

-\paragraph*{Our Results.} In Section~\ref{sec:1d} we will see that one-dimensional transmission graphs admit a rich structure that can be exploited to construct a simple linear space geometric reachability oracle with constant query time and $O(n \log n)$ preprocessing time.
+In Section~\ref{sec:1d} we will see that one-dimensional transmission graphs admit a rich structure that can be exploited to construct a simple linear space geometric reachability oracle with constant query time, and $O(n \log n)$ preprocessing time.